tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

         raise RuntimeError(f"op {self._op} left as an exercise for the reader")
 ```

-my complete compiler implementation is about 30 lines! shorter than the forward
+my complete backward pass compiler implementation is about 30 lines! shorter
-pass, even.
+than the forward pass, even.

 ### update